kmkr/mediamanage/README.md

-Let's you organize media by:
+Let's you organize media.
+Made to more easily organize movies split in multiple files.

+Mediamanage supports the following operations.

+Let's you:

-- Prefixing all files in current folder
+- Set movie name to all files in currect directory.
-- Playing file, one by one
+- Play movies via customized media player.
-- Extracting parts of media, both audio and video, to separate sub folders
+- Extract parts of media - both audio and video.
-- Adding categories to file name
+- Set categories for each file (e.g. drama, action).
+Will be set in file title.
-- Adding actors/actresses to file name (called performer names)
+- Set actors/actresses (called performer names) for each file.
+Will be set in file title.
-- Bulk moving media files when complete
+- Bulk moving media files (including extracted media) from current directory.
-- Cleaning up source by deleting non-moved files when complete
+- Cleaning up source by deleting non-moved files (such as screenshots, covers and unwanted files) after moving media.

 ## Server